HSLOpenMaaS/hsl-openmaas-clientlib/README.md

   - [react-native-svg](https://github.com/react-native-community/react-native-svg)
   - [react-native-device-info](https://github.com/rebeccahughes/react-native-device-info)

-*Note: You need HSL CodePush deployment keys in order to use Client Library.
+*Note: You need HSL CodePush deployment keys in order to use the Client Library.
 Without the keys you won't be able to fetch tickets.
 You can get the keys after registering to [HSL OpenMaas developer portal](https://sales-api.hsl.fi/portal).

   ##### Recommended
   - [Yarn](https://yarnpkg.com/lang/en/)